Archie San Romani: Athletic career

 San Romani studied at Emporia State Teachers College, getting his degree in music.
 It was there that he became one of the world's leading milers.
 He won the 1935 NCAA Championship mile by inches, edging out North Carolina's Henry Williamson in 4:19.1.
 He was third behind Cunningham and Gene Venzke at the national championships that year.

-He repeated as NCAA champion in 1936, winning the 1500 m title in a meeting record 3:53.0.
+He repeated as NCAA champion in 1936, winning the 1500 m title in a meet record 3:53.0.
 At the national championships in Princeton he finished second to Cunningham but beat Venzke and world record holder Bill Bonthron for the first time.
 At the Olympic Trials the next week San Romani took the lead on the third lap and held it until Cunningham made his move with 300 meters to go.
 The two then fought a close battle with Cunningham prevailing by inches.
 Both were timed in 3:49.9, barely a second outside Bonthron's world record.
 Venzke was third, and these three were selected for the Olympics in Berlin.

 At the Olympics San Romani placed second in his heat to qualify for the final.
 In the final he finished fourth in 3:50.0, missing out to New Zealand's Jack Lovelock (who set a new world record), Cunningham and Italy's defending champion Luigi Beccali.

 A week later, he was part of a United States relay team (with Chuck Hornbostel, Venzke and Cunningham) that set a new world record of 17:17.2 in the 4 x Mile relay.
 Finally, in October he scored an upset victory in Princeton, defeating both Lovelock and Cunningham.

 San Romani never won a national outdoor title, but he did become American indoor champion in 1937, beating an international field including Beccali and Venzke.
 He ran his personal mile best of 4:07.2 in winning the 1937 Princeton Invitational Mile and stayed in good shape for the rest of the year.
 In Stockholm on 5 August he ran the mile in 4:08.4 - less than two seconds outside Cunningham's world record - despite halting after 1500 meters under the impression that had been the end of the race.
 Three weeks later in Helsinki he ran 2000 meters in a world record time of 5:16.8, breaking Henry Jonsson's previous mark of 5:18.4.
 San Romani's world record lasted for almost five years until Sweden's Gunder Hägg ran 5:16.4 in July 1942.

-In the winter of 1938 San Romani suffered from health problems and lost his best shape.
+In the winter of 1938 San Romani suffered from health problems and lost some conditioning.
 While he managed to return as a leading contender and only narrowly lost to Cunningham in the 1938 Princeton mile, he never improved his personal bests again.
 He placed third at the national championships that year and remained one of America's leading milers until his retirement in 1940.